-- By far the most widely used/widely recommended LaTeX presentation package is beamer.cls (Till Tantau, 2003-07: maintained by Vedran Miletić and Joseph Wright).
-Every logic talk with slides that I’ve been to in the last few years has evidently used this package.
+- It isn’t the only such package, but by far the most widely used/widely recommended LaTeX presentation package is beamer.cls (originally Till Tantau, 2003: maintained by Vedran Miletić and Joseph Wright).

-- The Beamer manual is long and complicated: there is a minimal LaTeX for Logicians User Guide for Beamer.
+- The Beamer manual is long and complicated (reflecting the power and flexibility of the package).
+There is a really minimal old LaTeX for Logicians User Guide to the absolute basics.

-- There are links to further tutorials on this Wikipedia Beamer page.
+- Here’s another shorter guide, by Norm Matloff.
+And here’s a quick tutorial.
+There are links to further tutorials on this Wikipedia Beamer page.

 - Mathfonts.pdf: beamer presentation showing usage of various fonts in presentations.

 - The Beamer theme that I use is logictheme.sty.

 - probsoln.sty (Nicola Talbot, 2000-17): simple package for generating problems sheets — and answer sheets — by selecting from problems and solutions defined in another file).

 - exercise.sty (Paul Pichaureau 2004-14): flexible package for setting out exercises/answers in various documents.

 - exam.sty (Philip Hirschhorn 1994-2021): a nice option if you want to maintain a single document which, with a single toggle, both prints a preamble-and-exercises set, and a set of exercises-and-solutions.

 - xsim.sty (Clemens Niederberger, 2017–21) is another option for creating exercises and the corresponding solutions, probably with more features that you will ever need.